Patient Portal

 I THINK MY CHILD/PATIENT/STUDENT MIGHT HAVE PANS/PANDAS.
 WHAT CAN I DO?

-apply to my Membership and/or Mentoring Program to learn to treat PANS, PANDAS and BGE.
+Please sign up for my Membership and/or Mentoring Program to learn to treat PANS, PANDAS and BGE.

 What can I do?